Marker Interface in Java

 Explanation:

-Here, we have created a Student class that is implementing the Serializable Interface.
+Here, we have created a Student class implementing the Serializable Interface.
 This allows the objects of the Student class to be serialized and deserialized.
 In the main function, we have created an object s1 of the class Student and stored it on the disk in a file named S1_Info.txt.

 c.)
 Remote Interface: